ahmadbakesbread/ToyPredictor/README.md

 # 🚀 ToyPredictor

 Welcome to **ToyPredictor**!
 This project aims to predict the resale value of toys using machine learning.
-Currently, we're in the data engineering phase, collecting and processing data from platforms like eBay and StockX.
+Currently, I'm in the data engineering phase, collecting and processing data from platforms like eBay and StockX.

 ## 🎯 Features